 An advantage to the use of these wood by-products is that they fit the designation as being natural organic substances that are bio-degradable.
 In addition, they have properties that make them suitable for inclusion in soilless organic mixes for a wide range of growing applications.

 The essential requirement being that they are adequately composted and prepared for use by milling and sieving, and supplemented with the essential elements based on the water-equilibrium testing procedure.

 Table 1.
 Ingredients to make 1-cubic yard of pinebark soilless mix for growing of tomato and other garden vegetables using the sub-irrigation method.

 Note: It is not necessary to add any of the micronutrients as there should be a sufficient amount for one crop cycle.
 Thoroughly mix the pinebark and dolomitic limestone, adding sufficient water to make the mixture moist (not wet).
 Let stand for 30 days with occasional mixing.

 After 30 days, add 10-10-10 fertilizer, thoroughly mixing.
 The soilless mix is ready for use.
 Have the final mix tested using the water-equilibrium extraction method.
 If additional elements need to be added, follow the recommendation given.

-Nitrogen supplementation may be necessary in mid-season based on a leaf analysis just as tomato fruits are being set.
+Nitrogen supplementation may be necessary during mid-season based on a leaf analysis just as tomato fruits are being set.
 From 15 plants, collect the end leaflet from a maturing leaf at the same position as a setting fruit cluster.
 Submit to a Plant Analysis Laboratory and follow the assay recommendations given.